 Santuario di San Michele

-Food to try
+Food to Try

+In terms of pasta, try orecchiette, little ear-like shells which are produced by hand.
+It is usually served with sauces like meat ragu or green vegetables like broccoli.
 Puglia also has delicious bread made from the local durum wheat.
-A constant companion to all meals, it comes in all shapes and sizes and in rural villages, communal wood-burning ovens are used.
+A constant companion to all meals, it comes in all shapes and sizes and in rural villages, communal wood-burning ovens are often used.

 Being a sheep-farming region, lamb is a common option on the menu.
 In Valle d’Itria, look out for rosticceria butchers where you can choose your meat and have it cooked there and then on a hot grill.
 The local cheese is burrata, a gooey ball that cheese lovers are bound to love!